thuhci/RingTool/README.md

 | Oura    | Oura Gen 3 Ring HR measurements       | 89.67&plusmn;22.32 BPM | (36.00, 155.00) BPM   | 118     |

+### Prepare Your Own Data
-If you want to use your own data, please prepare it in the same format as our data, which should be npy format.
+You can follow the collection protocol to collect your own ring dataset.
+Be remindful to make it the same format as our data, which should be a directory of npy files as below.

 ```
 data_daily.npy (data_sport.npydata_health.npy)